Friday, September 30, 2022

 Despite Labor Day becoming an official national holiday in 1894, it took decades as well as much struggle and suffering for laboring people to achieve the reforms they had ardently sought.

-From long before 1894, the laborers clamored for an eight-hour workday and a forty-hour work week.
+From long before 1894, the laborers clamored for an eight-hour workday and a forty-hour workweek.
 They also called for safer working conditions, a minimum wage, unemployment compensation, and the end to child labor.

 The appeals/demands of the labor movement were augmented by some prominent religious voices.
 For example, in 1886 Walter Rauschenbusch began his pastorate of a Baptist Church in "Hell's Kitchen," New York.